Cyber Crime on the Rise - Ransomware is Everywhere

 The different vulnerabilities of smart meters brighten the light on the importance and need for better device protection.
 It is crucial for organizations that are using connected utility devices such as ICS, controllers, smart meters, sensors, etc. to be properly monitored and managed.
 By understanding who has access, from where they are accessing and irregular activity to a water utility device it will decrease the chance of a successful remote attack on the water systems.

-Critical Infrastructure Protection - What Water Organizations Can Do
+Cyber Risk Management For Critical Infrastructure Protection: What Water Organizations Can Do

 Water and wastewater organizations need to prioritize security and this starts with setting aside the proper amount of resources and attention in protecting their company’s infrastructure and equipment.
 This process starts with getting a deep understanding of the different security risks that are presented with water and wastewater systems and which steps need to be done to ensure better security.